folio-org/folio-analytics/TESTING.md

 ```

 Note the first line: `package circ_detail`.
 The package name should match the
-name of the directory where this file (and the query) are located.
+name of the directory where this file (and the query and result) are located.

 The test is run by the line: